synapticloop/routemaster-module-example/README.md

-<a name="documentr_heading_4"></a>
+<a name="documentr_heading_5"></a>

 ## Configuration <sup><sup>[top](documentr_top)</sup></sup>

 ### File: `build.gradle`

-This is the main build file and contains everything to build the module.
+This is the main build file and contains everything to build (and bundle - if required) the module.
 It can be executed by typing the following:

 `gradle build`